lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 6. Once the payment is successful, you should see fiat balance in BTC equivalence

 ## Purchasing BTC with the USD
+1. Login / create a Bittrex account (you may need to complete KYC)
 1. Go back to Bittrex home page, under USD market you should click on USD-BTC
 ![usd-btc](https://spee.ch/@lbrysh:6/usd.jpg)
-2. Click on the market price you’d like to buy BTC (usually the first in the sell order book and indicated as red.)
+1. Click on the market price you’d like to buy BTC (usually the first in the sell order book and indicated as red.)
 ![buy](https://spee.ch/@lbrysh:6/buy.jpg)
-3. Enter how much BTC you want to purchase in dollars or simply click on the percentage to select the amount you’d like to purchase BTC for example 50% of your total holdings or 100% of your total holding in USD.
+1. Enter how much BTC you want to purchase in dollars or simply click on the percentage to select the amount you’d like to purchase BTC for example 50% of your total holdings or 100% of your total holding in USD.
 ![amount](https://spee.ch/@lbrysh:6/amount1.jpg)
-4. Click on place order, and once the order is executed, you’ll now see your BTC holdings instead of USD.
+1. Click on place order, and once the order is executed, you’ll now see your BTC holdings instead of USD.
 You can check this right below the place order button or the holdings page from the upper right screen.

 ## Purchasing LBC with BTC.
 1. Go back to the Bittrex home page, scroll down, under the BTC market, search for LBC and once it comes up, click on BTC-LBC.